definability/block_walker/README.md

 - k - up
 - l - right

-Hold shift to turn, press space to make new block
+Hold shift to turn, press space to make new block, press `q` to exit.

 ## Target
-You have to get to `0`
+You have to get to `0`.